aptech/docs/docs/CR-reclassify.rst

              2,
              3 };

-    //Create a 3x1 string array using
+    // Create a 3x1 string array using
-    //string vertical concatenation operator
+    // string vertical concatenation operator
     to = "low" $| "medium" $| "high";

     x_new = reclassify(x, from, to);